FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: route-target <import|export|both> <RTLIST|auto>

-Modifty the route-target set for EVPN advertised type-2/type-5 routes.
+Modify the route-target set for EVPN advertised type-2/type-5 routes.
 RTLIST is a list of any of matching ``(A.B.C.D:MN|EF:OPQR|GHJK:MN|*:OPQR|*:MN)`` where ``*`` indicates wildcard matching for the AS number.
 It will be set to match any AS number.
 This is